 Master Reference Chart

-A master reference chart listing every major bottle size, their volume, the equivalent in Standard bottles, and how many glasses they yield.
+Use this master reference chart to compare every major bottle size, their volume, the equivalent in standard 750 mL bottles, and the number of glasses they typically yield.

 |---|---|---|---|